chase-lsc/Chase-Test-Docs/docs/Task-2.md

- ## Split address from one column into three
+ ## Split address from one column into three columns

  1\.
 Press [**CTROL+Home**] -> [**CTROL+A**] to place curser at the A1 and select whole columns.